Encodability Criteria for Quantum Based Systems: Process Calculi

+Note that Lemma~\ref{lem:typingCQSUniqueOwnership} is an adaptation of the Theorem~2 in \cite{GayNagarajan05}---that there ensures the no cloning principle---to the present simpler type system.

-As an example for a \CQPM configuration and the application of the rules in Figure~\ref{fig:CQPSem} consider Example~\ref{exa:teleportationSource}.
-This example contains an implementation of the quantum teleportation protocol as given in \cite{bennett:93}.
+As an example in \CQS we consider an implementation of the quantum teleportation protocol \cite{bennettBassardCrepeauJoszsaPeresWootters93}.
 The quantum teleportation protocol is a procedure for transmitting a quantum state via a non-quantum medium.
-This protocol is particularly important: not only is it a fundamental component of several more complex protocols, but it is likely to be a key enabling technology for the development of the quantum repeaters \cite{Riedmatten:04} which will be necessary in large-scale quantum communication networks.
+This protocol is particularly important: not only it is a fundamental component of several more complex protocols, but it is likely to be a key enabling technology for the development of the quantum repeaters \cite{RiedmattenMarcikicTittelZbindenCollinsGisin04} which will be necessary in large-scale quantum communication networks.
+The following example is an adaptation of the quantum teleportation example in Figure~3 of \cite{GayNagarajan05} adapted to \CQS.
+Note that the original quantum teleportation protocol in \cite{bennettBassardCrepeauJoszsaPeresWootters93,GayNagarajan05} does not require to transmit qubits but only two bits of classical information obtained from measuring qubits.
+Since we stripped \CQS from the ability to transmit classical information, we have to cheat in the following example.
+After measuring the relevant qubits, the qubits themselves and not the result of their measurement is transmitted.
+However, since measurement transfers the respective qubits into base states, the respective communication does not carry any additional information than the result of measurement.
+Of course the relevance of quantum teleportation steams from the fact that the original protocol does not need to transfer qubits.